ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 To find out if MIME types are missing, look for `404`-errors in your browsers network debug tools (i.e. richt click > Inspect element).

+### Request timeout for long-running actions

+PHP's `max_execution_time` will not have direct effect on IIS, only on PHP itself.
+If you need long-running HTTP requests - e.g. for actions with heavy processing - increase the `Activity Timeout` in `IIS Manager > your server > FastSGI > PHP application > Edit`.

 ## Securing sensitive folders

 See [security docs](../Security/Securing_installation_folders.md) for a list of folders to restrict access to.

+## Troubleshooting

+### View details of generic HTTP errors

+By default IIS does not show error details to users except for local users.
+If you need to see the details, access the app from the server itself.

 ## Update PHP version